richard-porter/ai-collaboration-field-guide/README.md

 **Appendix A and `safe-storyteller-framework.md` are companion documents, not duplicates.** Appendix A is the original concept and proof-of-concept story examples.
 The framework document is the institutional deployment checklist with eight binary criteria.

+A Note on “AI Sovereignty” — Terminology Collision
+The term “AI sovereignty” appears in two distinct and non-overlapping discourse contexts that are currently in collision.
+Understanding the collision matters for anyone reading both this ecosystem and broader AI policy literature.
+In this ecosystem: “AI sovereignty” means the individual user’s right and capacity to govern their own cognitive process during AI collaboration — to remain the governing intelligence directing the work, rather than being directed by it.
+It is a personal architecture concept: who is sovereign over this session, this decision, this output?
+In dominant policy usage: “AI sovereignty” means national or institutional control over AI infrastructure — the right of a state, bloc, or organization to own, operate, and regulate its own AI compute, data, and model stack without dependence on foreign providers.
+The EU AI Act, ASEAN AI governance frameworks, and G7 AI policy discussions use the term in this sense exclusively.
+The two meanings share a word and nothing else.
+They operate at different scales (individual cognition vs. national infrastructure), address different threat models (sycophantic drift vs. geopolitical dependency), and propose different solutions (behavioral governance vs. regulatory sovereignty).
+Readers arriving from AI policy contexts will read “sovereign humans” and “AI sovereignty” in this ecosystem as national-infrastructure claims.
+They are individual-cognition claims.
+The governing phrase of this ecosystem — Sovereign humans.
+Always. — is a statement about who governs the session, not about where the servers are.
 -----

 ## Table of Contents